 Regardless of what industry you find yourself in, regular toolbox meetings can be an integral part of communication at your business.

-The term “toolbox meeting” stems from its origin in the construction industry, where a team would meet briefly (at the toolbox) at the beginning of a shift to discuss safety concerns and latest project updates.
+The term “toolbox meeting” stems from its origin in the construction industry, where a team would meet briefly (at the toolbox) at the beginning of a shift to discuss safety concerns and the latest project updates.
 These days, however, it’s become a term for any regular short, informal group discussions at the workplace.

 Regular toolbox meetings will allow your team members to raise and discuss a variety of issues that they may not normally have the opportunity to discuss.
 One of the best things about toolbox meetings is that it allows multiple people to discuss issues together.
 They also give managers and team leaders a unique look at their team members’ thoughts and opinions.